Toujane Berber village

-Toujane Berber Village is hidden behind a mountain not far from Matmata.
-This village all dressed in stones that we hardly see into the ocher landscape, if there were not these few buildings whitewashed.
+When I first discovered Toujane, it was 12 years ago.
+At the end of a long difficult track from Matmata, hidden behind a mountain, a Berber village all dressed in stones that we could not see so much it blends into the ocher landscape, if there were not these few buildings whitewashed.

 A village perched in the mountains, clinging to the side of the rock.
 A village in the shape of a circus, dominating from its 630 meters a deep wadi.
 A village with stone houses of which nearly 200 are uninhabited.